Political views of Huey Long: Communism

-Conservatism and Nationalism
+Conservatism and nationalism

 Despite being accused of being a political extremist from the left, Long saw his own positions as strengthening the traditions of America.
-In a film discussing his Share our Wealth societies, Long argued that he was upholding the promise of the Declaration of Independence to life, liberty, and the pursuit of happiness.
+In a film discussing his Share Our Wealth societies, Long argued that he was upholding the promise of the Declaration of Independence to life, liberty, and the pursuit of happiness.
 Long's conservative streak was apparent during his crackdown on gambling and prostitution in the red light district in New Orleans after his breaking with Colonel Robert "Bow-Wow" Ewing who was a Long boss in the city.
-Ewing had ties to the gambling and prostitution industries in New Orleans and Long, coupled with his disdain for both of the industries, ordered state militia under Adjutant General of the national guard Raymond H. Fleming to "cut out the wide-open gambling" in the city.
+Ewing had ties to the gambling and prostitution industries in New Orleans and Long, with his disdain for both, ordered state militia, under Adjutant General of the national guard Raymond H. Fleming, to "cut out the wide-open gambling" in the city.
 In a great irony, the conservatives, who deplored such acts as gambling and prostitution, attacked Long for issuing the raids.
-Their outrage was mostly targeted against the forceful way in which the raids had been executed with female patrons having been "held and searched for money," and guardsman having "burst into establishments with guns drawn forcing patrons to hold up their hands and back against a wall".
+Their outrage was mostly targeted against the forceful way in which the raids had been executed, with female patrons having been "held and searched for money," and guardsman having "burst into establishments with guns drawn forcing patrons to hold up their hands and back up against a wall".

-Long was a strident isolationist and political nationalist who opposed American intervention abroad and was a strong supporter of tariffs, with Long labelling himself a "tariff Democrat".
+Long was a strident isolationist and political nationalist who opposed American intervention abroad and was a strong supporter of tariffs, with Long labeling himself a "tariff Democrat".
 Along with supporting tariffs, he advocated that the American government disassociate from European efforts to settle war debts and to grant independence to the Philippines.
 Long argued that Standard Oil had backed rebellions across Latin America to install puppet governments that would be beholden to the company's interests.
-In 1934, Long claimed that Standard Oil was backing the Bolivian government to make war with Paraguay over the oil-rich northern Grand Chaco region after the latter had refused to grant favorable leasing terms to the company.
+In 1934, Long claimed that Standard Oil was backing the Bolivian government to make war with Paraguay over the supposedly oil-rich northern Grand Chaco region after the latter had refused to grant favorable leasing terms to the company.

 Education

-Long's contributions to education formed a key part of his populist ideology and modernizing the state of Louisiana.
-Long's investments into the Louisiana State University (LSU), transformed the school from a third-rate and backwater state university into one of the most prestigious in the country by 1935.
+Long's contributions to education formed a key part of his populist ideology and the modernizing of the state of Louisiana.
+Long's investments in the Louisiana State University (LSU), transformed the school from a third-rate, backwater state university into one of the most prestigious in the country by 1935.

-Along with his investments into the state university, Long addressed the problem of widespread illiteracy in rural Louisiana.
+Along with his investments in the state university, Long addressed the problem of widespread illiteracy in rural Louisiana.
 Together with superintendent of state education T.H.
 Harris, Long diverted tax money to fund night schools that would teach illiterate whites and African-Americans, with the classes meeting three times a week.
-The effect of the program was immediate when in the 1930 state census as the illiterate population of whites went from ten to seven percent and that of blacks went down significantly from thirty-eight to twenty-three percent.
+The effect of the program was immediate in the 1930 state census as the illiterate population of whites went from ten to seven percent and that of blacks went down significantly from thirty-eight to twenty-three percent.